gurhub/surmagic/README.md

 ```
 xcodebuild -target "${PROJECT_NAME}" -configuration ${CONFIGURATION} -sdk iphonesimulator ONLY_ACTIVE_ARCH=NO BUILD_DIR="${BUILD_DIR}" BUILD_ROOT="${BUILD_ROOT}" -UseModernBuildSystem=NO clean build
 ```

+* ⚠️ If your project is unable to build via xcodebuild command for some reason, this script will not help you, and you'll get a build error.
+First, be sure that your project can build on the terminal and try this project.

 ## Add a new scheme